California state finances: California public spending

 State spending increased from $56 billion in 1998 to $131 billion in 2008, and the state was facing a budget deficit of $40 billion in 2008.

 California faced a $26.3 billion budget deficit for the 2009–2010 budget year.
-While the legislative bodies appeared to address the problem in 2008 with the three-month delayed passage of a budget they in fact only postponed the deficit to 2009 and due to the late 2008 decline in the economy and the credit crisis the problem became urgent in November 2008.
+While the legislative bodies appeared to address the problem in 2008 with the three-month delayed passage of a budget they in fact only postponed the deficit to 2009 and due to the Great Recession and the 2008 financial crisis, the problem became urgent in November 2008.

 California faced another budget gap for 2010, with $72 billion in debt.
 California faced a massive and still-growing debt.

 In June 2009 Gov. Arnold Schwarzenegger said "Our wallet is empty, our bank is closed and our credit is dried up."
 He called for massive budget cuts of $24 billion, about 1/4 of the state's budget.

 2012 brought somewhat of an improvement to state finances, though the state still faced a $16 billion budget deficit for the year.
 To help alleviate this, Governor Jerry Brown introduced proposals to bring measures to voters, in order to pass tax increases.
 If these are not passed, more severe cuts are expected.
 California's unemployment rate also fell from a high above 12.4% to below 11% in 2012.

 In 2017 a miscalculation of the costs for the state's Medi-Cal program of $1.9 billion in 2016 led Governor Jerry Brown to project the state of California will face a $1.6 billion budget deficit.
-As of January 2017, California and Kansas were the only two western states with an AA- bond credit rating.
+As of January 2017, California and Kansas were the only two western states with an AA− bond credit rating.